 Field-tested methods that work

-- integrate vegetable technologies from diverse sources to make them readily available to farmers, trainers, consumers and public or private institutions
+- integrates vegetable technologies from diverse sources to make them readily available to farmers, trainers, consumers and public or private institutions

-- provide appropriate training and capacity building activities
+- provides appropriate training and capacity building activities

-- respond to disasters in less-developed countries by providing appropriate short-term development activities in which we have expertise
+- responds to disasters in less-developed countries by providing appropriate short-term development activities in which we have expertise

 EXPERIENCE IN THE FIELD

 From the study of vegetable crop plants at the biomolecular level to discerning patterns in regional seed distribution, research at the World Vegetable Center encompasses the complex, diverse nature of agricultural production in the developing world.
 Regardless of their field of inquiry, the Center’s scientists strive to foster productivity, prosperity and health through their research.

 Backed by this robust research, the field-tested technologies developed at the Center have been designed to benefit small-scale farmers.
 Vegetable grafting, starter solution, and rain shelters increase yields in marginal environments.
 With zero energy cooling chambers and other postharvest methods, farmers maintain the freshness and quality of their vegetables during transport and at the market.

 This quarterly bulletin highlighting the application of Center technologies in the field and other topics of interest regarding vegetable production and consumption around the world.